Interior Design: Bicbloc – Laura Encinas

 The existing property consisted of a four-storey Victorian terraced house divided into 11 bedsits with a back garden.
 The client wished to convert the property into a new co-living concept to cater to the strong rental demand in London and changing living habits.

 The response to the brief was a high-quality development which would operate as serviced apartments.
-Bicbloc managed to reconfigure the original layout into 14 serviced 18 sqm studio apartments.
+Bicbloc managed to reconfigure the original layout into 14 serviced 18 sqm micro apartments.

 The design consists of a group of volumes intersecting with each other.
 These volumes incorporate all the functions: bed, kitchen, bathroom and lots of storage.
 A porcelain-tiled bathroom with walk-in shower sits next to these main volumes.